Cabin Facilities

 Hot and cold running water are generally available inside the cabins during the warm season (mid-April

 through late October).
 The water comes from a nearby spring.
-Health officials
+It is encouraged to boil spring and river water for 3 to 5 minutes before use.

 Fires

-grills.
-Fires must not be placed directly on the ground.
+Fires may be built only in fireplaces and established outdoor firepits.
 You should bring your own wood, or gather

 from the surrounding area wood that is both dead and fallen.
 The drier your wood, the more

 efficiently it will burn and the warmer you will be.
-Leave some dry wood in the cabin for the next
+Leave some dry wood in the wood rack outside the cabin for the next

 visitor.
-Ashes from fireplaces and woodstoves pose a lingering fire hazard, and must be dumped on
+Ashes pose a lingering fire hazard, and must be dumped on

 the main road past camp, or carried out with trash.

-avoided.
-Motor vehicles must not be operated beyond the symbolic vehicle barriers (Do not
+Motor vehicles must not be operated off road.
+(Do not

 Firearms, Hunting & Fishing

-camp renters.
-No firearms may be used on camp property at any time.
+No hunting or use of firearms within 100 yards of camp property at any time.
 Virginia fishing regulations

 apply to the Rapidan River.